ranagull/Airline-Management-System/README.md

 formed because of this.

 He has the authority to perform all ticket processing.
-Purchase, exchange, cancellation, inquiry and checkIn of tickets...
+Purchase, exchange, cancellation, inquiry and checkIn of tickets..